Skip to content

 Immediate & Long-Term Consequences

-• Losers: County residents and businesses, who will face a new sales tax, increased vehicle fees, or both, to maintain the current, diminished level of road service.
+• Losers: County residents and businesses, who face the prospect of a new sales tax and vehicle fees.

 Strategic Implications